SRIDHAR3131/Twitter-scraper/README.md

                          'CONTENT'])
         col2.dataframe(T_df)

+Using pandas library to create columns and listed the user details To display in streamlit we can add st.dataframe for display in streamlit app.

 ![Screenshot 2023-03-15 154149](https://user-images.githubusercontent.com/68391060/225279599-a34ef7e3-6b73-4cf1-ade9-381a514ba595.png)

 # To create download button for JSON or CSV
-Download button appear only after the getting data please note and it will auto disappear after download
+Please note:Download button appear only after the getting data it will popped out in the below dataframe and it will auto disappear after required file downloaded

     @st.cache_data
     def convert_df(T_df ):